 Having good hygiene habits, especially washing your hands.
 This can keep you from getting the H. pylori bacteria.

-Not taking medicines such as aspirin and over-the-counter pain and fever medicines.
-These include NSAIDs (nonsteroidal anti-inflammatory medicines.
+Not taking medicines, such as aspirin and over-the-counter pain and fever medicines.
+These include NSAIDs (nonsteroidal anti-inflammatory drugs).

 When should I call my healthcare provider?